The Search For What It Means To Be Alive (And Human)

 - Ben Zimmer - A linguist, lexicographer, and the language columnist for The Wall Street Journal

-- Carl Zimmer - The science columnist for The New York Times; his new book is Life's Edge: The Search for What It Means To Be Alive
+- Carl Zimmer - The science columnist for The New York Times; his newest book is Life’s Edge: The Search for What It Means To Be Alive

 Join the conversation on Facebook and Twitter.